Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The thirteenth script would list the 10 newest files sorted from newest to oldest The fourteenth script would print the number of directories and subdirectories The fifteenth script would find the text 'root' in the /etc/passwd file
+The thirteenth script would list the 10 newest files sorted from newest to oldest The fourteenth script would print the number of directories and subdirectories The fifteenth script would find the text 'root' in the /etc/passwd file The sixteenth script would count how many times a text appears in the /etc/passwd file